 (e) To provide services generally to members (including legal assistance) to member(s) or any section or group of members or access to such services at special or discounted rates in connection with any matter where such services are considered desirable by the Federal Council or a Branch Council.

+(f)

-(f) To attain sex and racial equality in all spheres of the Association's activity and to oppose all discrimination on the grounds of race, sex, colour, religion, political beliefs, sexual preference or disability.
+To attain equality in all spheres of the Association’s activity and to oppose all discrimination on the grounds of sex, sexual orientation, gender identity, intersex status, marital or relationship status, pregnancy, potential pregnancy, breastfeeding, carer or family responsibilities, race, colour, descent, national or ethnic origin, disability, age, religious beliefs or activity and political beliefs.

 (g) To regulate and decide all questions of professional conduct, including, to prescribe and enforce a Code of Ethics to ensure and maintain ethical standards in all areas of journalism.